Cardinality-constrained Distributionally Robust Portfolio Optimization: Introduction

-Moment-based uncertainty sets, which contain probability distributions of asset returns whose moments satisfy certain conditions, are commonly adopted in distributionally robust portfolio optimization~\cite{Ghaoui2003,GoIy03,Lotfi2018,Natarajan2010,Popescu2007,Ttnc2004}.
-El Ghaoi \textit{et al.}~\cite{Ghaoui2003} considered the worst-case value-at-risk over an uncertainty set of probability distributions such that the mean and covariance matrix are elementwise bounded.
-T\"ut\"unc\"u and Koeing~\cite{Ttnc2004} used a similar uncertainty set for solving robust mean-variance portfolio optimization problems.
-Goldfarb and Iyengar~\cite{GoIy03} studied a distributionally robust portfolio optimization problem in which asset returns are formed using a linear factor model.
-Popescu~\cite{Popescu2007} assumed that the mean and covariance matrix are exactly known and used an uncertainty set of probability distributions whose first and second moments are equal to them, respectively.
-Similar assumptions were also made in other distributionally robust optimization models~\cite{Natarajan2010,Zymler2011}.
-Goh and Sim~\cite{Goh2010} studied an uncertainty set of probability distributions whose mean belongs to a convex set and covariance matrix is given.
-As an extension of the elementwise uncertainty sets~\cite{Ghaoui2003,Ttnc2004}, Lotfi and Zenios~\cite{Lotfi2018} considered an ellipsoidal uncertainty set for the tuple of the mean and covariance matrix when minimizing worst-case value-at-risk and conditional value-at-risk (see Rahimian and Mehrotra~\cite{Rahimian19} for a comprehensive survey on distributionally robust optimization models).
+Moment-based ambiguity sets, which contain probability distributions of asset returns whose moments satisfy certain conditions, are commonly adopted in distributionally robust portfolio optimization. \citet{Ghaoui2003} considered the worst-case value-at-risk over an ambiguity set of probability distributions such that the mean and covariance matrix are elementwise bounded. \citet{Ttnc2004} used a similar ambiguity set for solving robust mean-variance portfolio optimization problems. \citet{GoIy03} studied a distributionally robust portfolio optimization problem in which asset returns are formed using a linear factor model. \citet{Popescu2007} assumed that the mean and covariance matrix are exactly known and used an ambiguity set of probability distributions whose first and second moments are equal to them, respectively.
+Similar assumptions were also made in other distributionally robust optimization models~\citep{Natarajan2010,Zymler2011}. \citet{Goh2010} studied an ambiguity set of probability distributions whose mean belongs to a convex set and covariance matrix is given.
+As an extension of the elementwise ambiguity sets~\citep{Ghaoui2003,Ttnc2004}, an ellipsoidal ambiguity set for the tuple of the mean and covariance matrix was also used in minimizing worst-case value-at-risk and conditional value-at-risk~\citep{Lotfi2016,Lotfi2018} (see \citet{Rahimian19} for a comprehensive survey on distributionally robust optimization models).

-Unlike these models that require prior knowledge of the region including the mean and covariance matrix, Delage and Ye~\cite{Delage2010} proposed a data-driven method for defining a moment-based uncertainty set and gave its probabilistic guarantee.
-They also formulated the worst-case loss minimization problem based on this uncertainty set as a semidefinite optimization (SDO) problem, which can be solved in polynomial time with interior-point methods~\cite{Nesterov1994}.
-Bertsimas \textit{et al.}~\cite{Bertsimas2017} proposed a practical bootstrap method to calibrate an uncertainty set of probability distributions from historical data.
+Unlike these models that require prior knowledge of the region including the mean and covariance matrix, \citet{Delage2010} proposed a data-driven method for defining a moment-based ambiguity set and gave its probabilistic guarantee.
+They also formulated the worst-case loss minimization problem based on this ambiguity set as a semidefinite optimization (SDO) problem, which can be solved in polynomial time with interior-point methods~\citep{Nesterov1994}. \citet{Bertsimas2017} proposed a practical bootstrap method to calibrate an ambiguity set of probability distributions from historical data.